 As well as the games themselves, you can transfer your save data from a PS4 to the PS5 and carry on playing from where you left off.

-We're still awaiting confirmation on whether PS4 cloud saves can be downloaded to a PS5 (for PS Plus members).
-We'd be highly surprised if not, however.
+In many cases, PS4 cloud saves can be downloaded to a PS5 (for PS Plus members).
+However, that's not confirmed for every title.

 PS5 backward compatible games list

-These are the PS4 games that are confirmed as NOT working on PlayStation 5 (as of 12 October 2020):
+These are the PS4 games that are currently confirmed as NOT working on PlayStation 5 (as of 11 November 2020):

 - Afro Samurai 2 Revenge of Kuma Volume One